 - Eugene Canevari Papers

 - International Association of Women Police

 - Joseph P. Riccio Jr. Collection of Police Images

 In 2016 we have also focused efforts on cataloging ephemeral ‘grey literature’ publications which are still in copyright and arranging, describing and digitizing (when appropriate) fragile materials in our special collections room.
 Our NYPD Collection of archival material is still being arranged and described.
 We have also been working with adjunct faculty member Marlene Kandel to identify items in the collection that can be cataloged as rare books.
 All of these NYPD ephemeral publications are not held by any other library, so requiring original catalog records.
 Some of the recently cataloged items may be found by searching New York (N.Y.).
 Police Academy or New York (N.Y.).
 Police Department in CUNY+.
 We have also identified many NYPD and other police department serial holdings in our cataloging backlog including departmental and police union magazines, newspapers, newsletters.
 We hope that these too can be cataloged soon.

 Digitizing Policing was a project supported in part by a 2015/2016 METRO Digital Conversion Grant.
 A portion of staff resources to complete this project was supported by Student Tech Fee.
 This project was directed and carried out by Professor Ellen Belcher, Special Collections Librarian with the assistance of Professor Marlene Kandel, Cataloging Librarian.
-Quality assurance was carried out by Lloyd Sealy Library's reference librarians.
-Professor Kathleen Collins assisted in collecting metadata for Law Enforcement News.
+Additional indexing and metadata was compiled Q was completed by Professor Mark Zubarev, who also completed final quality assurance for Law Enforcement News.
+Professor Kathleen Collins assisted in collecting some metadata for Law Enforcement News.
 Professor Ellen Sexton directed the 2014/2015 project to digitize early police department annual reports.
 This project was also supported in part by funds from the John Jay College Student Technology Fee.